Kosmorsky/music-genre/README.md

   </p>
 </p>

-# Predicting Song Genre
-Using supervised learning to predict song genre at up to 99% accuracy with musical attributes fetched from Spotify’s API along with supporting data from MusicBrainz.

 ## Note
 This was my first machine learning project.
 In it, I fetched a bunch of songs and their musical features from Spotify's API and used that data to predict the songs' genre.